nightness/expo-webrtc-example/README.md

 WebRTC support for Expo using WebView's?
 (Experimental)

 ### __Motivation Behind__
-Getting WebRTC to Expo without ejecting out of Expo
+Getting WebRTC to work with Expo Go and Expo Web without ejecting out of Expo.

 ### __Status__
 Expo Web and Expo Go for iOS works...
 I'm working on getting Android's Expo Go to support it (if possible).
 Native builds are untested.